mmoner93/DL2020-Image-Captioning/README.md

 `python3 ImageCaptioning.py -image [image name] -model [squeeze/resnet18] -epoch [numberTrainedEpochs] -rnn gru`

 ## Whole project execution (UPF cluster)
-This codes is made to run on the UPF cluster, to change the path (just the user uXXXXXX) To run the provided code on the **Project folder** you must also download de .sh files so it can be executed.
+This codes is made to run on the UPF cluster, to change the path (just the user uXXXXXX).

+To run the provided code on the **Project folder** you must also download de .sh files so it can be executed.
 This code will run all steps of the project: preparing the dataset, generating a vocabulary, training, validation and testing.
 It has been slightly modified so any excess code was removed, if any errors pop up please contact us at :